tidwall/summitdb/README.md

 SummitDB is tuned by design for strong consistency and durability.
 A server shutdown, power event, or `kill -9` will not corrupt the state of the cluster or lose data.

 All data persists to disk.
 SummitDB uses an append-only file format that stores for each command in exact order of execution.
-Each command consists of a one write and one fync.
+Each command consists of a one write and one fsync.
 This provides excellent durability.

 ### Read Consistency